sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 ### Step 1: Getting Your Flight Controller Ready.

-* Flash the latest version of iNav using the [iNav Configurator](https://github.com/iNavFlight/inav-configurator/releases)
+* Flash the latest version of INAV using the [INAV Configurator](https://github.com/iNavFlight/inav-configurator/releases)

 * Do an entire [sensor calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration).
 Level should be the angle of the plane itself when flying straight. **Do not skip this step**.

-* Select a preset from the iNav presets tab that fits your aircraft the best, then press "Save & Reboot"
+* Select a preset from the INAV presets tab that fits your aircraft the best, then press "Save & Reboot"

 ### Step 2: Hooking Everything Up.

 The image below shows the standard wiring for both a flying wing and for a normal fixed wing model with ailerons, elevator & rudder.
 You connect each servo to the corresponding PWM output on your flight controller.

-**Note:** If you are using iNav with a Mini Talon you'll need a [Custom Mix](https://github.com/iNavFlight/inav/wiki/Custom-mixes-for-exotic-setups#v-tail-fixed-wing) so that the servos move correctly or if using a Skyhunter (Nano, Micro, Mini & full sized) then there is also a custom mix available [here](https://github.com/iNavFlight/inav/wiki/Custom-mixes-for-exotic-setups#skyhunter-nano-no-rudder).
+**Note:** If you are using INAV with a Mini Talon you'll need a [Custom Mix](https://github.com/iNavFlight/inav/wiki/Custom-mixes-for-exotic-setups#v-tail-fixed-wing) so that the servos move correctly or if using a Skyhunter (Nano, Micro, Mini & full sized) then there is also a custom mix available [here](https://github.com/iNavFlight/inav/wiki/Custom-mixes-for-exotic-setups#skyhunter-nano-no-rudder).

 <img src="https://cloud.githubusercontent.com/assets/16717155/26343189/d7ffbef4-3f92-11e7-8997-242fa990d50c.png"/>